Junichiro-KOBAYASHI/LASSO_with_different_IDs/README.md

   - The path of MSEs (mean squared errors) along with alphas investigated (in `list` format)
   - The path of MAEs (mean absolute errors) along with alphas investigated (in `list` format)
   - The path of R^2 scores (coefficient of determination) along with alphas investigated (in `list` format)
-- Results obtained in the train set
+- Results obtained in the test set
   - The path of MSEs (mean squared errors) along with alphas investigated (in `list` format)
   - The path of MAEs (mean absolute errors) along with alphas investigated (in `list` format)
   - The path of R^2 scores (coefficient of determination) along with alphas investigated (in `list` format)